druce/AInewsbot/README.md

 - `articles.db`: Tracks previously fetched URLs to avoid re-fetching and presenting previously discussed articles.

 ### LLM Integration
-- `ainb_llm.py`: LangChain wrappers around ChatOpenAI.
+- `ainb_llm.py`: LangGraph wrappers around ChatOpenAI.
   - Take a current dataframe of news stories (~100 per day) and apply a prompt to each row asynchronously (i.e. with 100 parallel LLM calls for classificaation, topic extraction, filtering, summarization)
   - Structured JSON classification (like, is it AI-related?)
   - Topic extraction